BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 The AdventureWorks (fictitious) company uses a database that stores data about Sales and Marketing, Products, Customers and Manufacturing.
 It also contains views and stored procedures that join information about the products, such as the product name, category, price, and a brief description.

 The AdventureWorks Development team wants to create a Proof-of-Concept (PoC) that returns data from a View in the AdventureWorksLT database, and make them available as a REST API.
-Using this PoC, the Development team will create a more scalable snd multi-cloud ready application for the Sales team.
+Using this PoC, the Development team will create a more scalable and multi-cloud ready application for the Sales team.
 They have selected the Microsoft Azure platform for all aspects of deployment.
 The PoC is using the following elements:

 - A Python application using the Flask package for headless web deployment.
 - Docker Containers for code and environment isolation, stored in a private registry so that the entire company can re-use the application Containers in future projects, saving time and money.